Published: Wednesday, July 18, 2018

 “The Pioneer Board decided not to change our rates in response to PG&E’s increase,” said Kirk Uhler, Placer County Supervisor for District 4 and Pioneer Board member.
 “Not changing our rates meant that for all rate schedules, Pioneer customers not only saved Pioneer’s original 3% discount, but also saved the PG&E rate increase.
 Our discount was greater for everyone.
 That’s the benefit of local control.”

-The deep discount encouraged many customers who had originally opted out, to opt back into Pioneer and the savings it provides.
+The deep discount encouraged many customers who had originally opted out, to enroll in Pioneer and the savings it provides.

 In the near future, the Pioneer Board will begin to look at additional programs that benefit ratepayers.
 The Pioneer Board will be considering a process and forums to gather input from the community for program ideas and guidance.